What is Metabolism?

 Research shows that drinking pure water and controlling the consumption of sugary drinks, will significantly improve your health and enhance the metabolic weight loss rate inside the blood-cells.

-Eat 5-6 times a day
+Eat 5-6 Times a Day:

-Scientists have shown that when you do not take meals for several continuous hours, you brain thinks assumes a long time unfed state of your body and starts to store calories inside the body-cells.
+Scientists have shown that when you do not take meals for several continuous hours, your brain thinks assumes a long time unfed state of your body and starts to store calories inside the body-cells.
 As a result, your metabolism process gets slow down.
 Conversely, if you take meals at short (about 4 hours) intervals, then it will keep your blood sugar under control and allow the body to maintain a constant metabolism process, which will burn more calories throughout the day.
 It can be mentioned here that several studies show that individuals who regularly eat snacks, generally eat less per day.
-So in any case do not let yourself go hungry!
+So, in any case, do not let yourself go hungry!

-One recent study at Purdue University found another benefit of a high-protein diet helps us to build and maintain the body mass and muscle; even if, during respite the body-cells burns more calories.
+One recent study at Purdue University found another benefit of a high-protein diet helps us to build and maintain the body mass and muscle; even if, during respite, the body-cells burns more calories.

-Protein enriched food sources include: lean meat, turkey, fish, white meat chicken, tofu, nuts, beans, eggs, buckwheat, quinoa, and low fat dairy products.
+Protein enriched food sources include lean meat, turkey, fish, white meat chicken, tofu, nuts, beans, eggs, buckwheat, quinoa, and low-fat dairy products.

 It is important to focus not only on ‘what’ to eat, but also ‘when’ to eat.
 The most important meal is breakfast.
 If you want to speed up the metabolism, then you should not skip your breakfast in any case.
 A healthy breakfast gives your body a powerful start-charge to maintain the metabolism process more efficiently.